-Shannon Reaney counsels pharmaceutical and biotechnology clients and specializes in patent matters in the areas of organic chemistry and small molecule pharmaceuticals.
-With over 10 years of experience in the patent field, Dr. Reaney has a keen understanding of how to build and strengthen a patent portfolio and how to assess and manage third party intellectual property.
-She develops and manages large patent portfolios for mid-size to large companies and provides strategic advice on lifecycle management and issues relating to regulatory considerations.
-She also assists smaller clients with securing foundation intellectual property and with strategic positioning for investment or partnering opportunities.
+With 15 years of experience in the patent field, Shannon has a keen understanding of how to build and strengthen a patent portfolio and how to assess and manage third party intellectual property assets.
+She develops and manages large patent portfolios for mid-size to large companies and provides strategic advice on lifecycle management.
+She assists smaller clients with securing foundation intellectual property and with strategic positioning for investment or partnering opportunities.
+Shannon also has extensive experience with strategies relating to Patent Term Extension and Patent Term Adjustment.

 ©1996-2017 Morrison & Foerster LLP.
 All rights reserved.